 Fresh Strawberry Ice Cream

-Vigorously whisk together the maple syrup and arrowroot in a medium saucepan.
+- Vigorously whisk together the maple syrup and arrowroot in a medium saucepan.
 Once the starch is incorporated smoothly without any remaining lumps, add the strawberries.
-Pour in the non-dairy milk, stir to combine, and turn on the heat to medium.
-Bring to a boil and then reduce to a simmer, stewing the berries gently for about fifteen minutes.
+Turn on the heat to medium, bring to a boil, and then reduce to a simmer, stewing the berries gently for about fifteen minutes.
 Remove the pan from the heat, incorporate the vanilla and salt, and cool completely.